Information about helping to protect your child during separation and divorce and when co-parenting.

 You are most likely not at your best and most collaborative and neither is your former partner.

-Unfortunately now, more than ever, your children need you to be the parent and able to support them through all the changes they will experience due to your marriage ending.
+Now, more than ever, your children need you to be the parent and able to support them through all the changes they will experience in the coming months and years.

-In the majority of cases, even if there has been some family violence, the children will continue to have contact with you both at some level.
-You may have shared care where the children share their time between sleeping at your house and your former partners.
+In the majority of cases, even if there has been some family violence, the children will continue to have contact with you both.

 The child may live with one of you and spend significant and substantial time with the other.

-You are going to be asked to support that while you are feeling angry and upset with your former partner and perhaps their parents and other family members over things that have been said and done during the break up and before.
+Family Dispute Resolution can help with all of that decision making at a time when you are probably feeling angry and upset with your former partner.
+You may even be feeling angry at their parents and other family members over things that have been said and done during the breakup and before.

 Family Dispute Resolution provides a supported way to work out and then modify parenting agreements without the cost and drama of going to court.
 You or your former partner may have resisted the concept of sharing care for your children and have ended up in Family Court.
 Even if you have court orders they are unlikely to be the best arrangement for your children long-term until they grow up.